 This presentation looks at Human Rights in Canada and some other countries around the world highlighting children’s rights and gender inequalities.
 The Universal Declaration on Human Rights, The Canadian Charter of Rights and Freedoms, the Alberta Human Rights Act and the Convention on the Rights of the Child are outlined.

-On September 1, 2010, an amendment to the Alberta Human Rights Act (Bill 44) came into force under section 11.1 of the Alberta Human Rights Act.
-Several concerns were expressed about the Alberta Human Rights Act containing a provision that dealt with notification of parents and possible exclusion of their students from educational programs involving religion or human sexuality.
-The Alberta Government repealed this section in 2015, and passed School Act section 50.1 in its place.
-Learning about section 50.1 is of prime importance to teachers who may now be the subject of administrative complaints from parents who feel they have not been properly informed about the discussion of religion and human sexuality in the classroom.
+In 2015, the Alberta Government passed School Act section 50.1 (now 58.1 Education Act).
+Learning about section 58.1 is of prime importance to teachers who may now be the subject of administrative complaints from parents who feel they have not been properly informed about the discussion of religion and human sexuality in the classroom.
 Discusses the implications of this legislation for teachers, parents and students.

 Our World, Our Communities, Our Classrooms: Embracing Diverse Perspectives (Designed for Teachers- suitable for PD days):

 Classrooms are dynamic environments for truly embracing multiple perspectives.
 Students from diverse backgrounds bring multiple worldviews.
 Gain some practical tools to appreciate and discuss the diversity in your classrooms.

 Using Media to Teach Human Rights (Designed for Teachers and suitable for PD days):